xlam/autovirt/README.md

 $ poetry run python --version
 ```

-After that python interpreter wiil be invoked from newly created virtual environment, so we can run the following Autovirt commands:
+After the poetry shell has started python interpreter will be invoked from newly created virtual environment, so we can run the following Autovirt commands:

 - repair
 - salary